Singapore Airlines to suspend services to Abu Dhabi, Athens

-SINGAPORE Singapore Airlines Ltd, which is struggling with weak load factors, said on Wednesday it will suspend services to Abu Dhabi and Athens from Oct 26 due to weak demand.
+SINGAPORE May 16 Singapore Airlines Ltd (SIA) , which is struggling with weak load factors, said on Wednesday it will suspend services to Abu Dhabi and Athens from Oct 26 due to weak demand.

 "The suspensions are in line with Singapore Airlines' policy to match capacity to prevailing market demand," the carrier said in a statement.